Seiko Matsuda: Personal life

+In 2000, shortly before Seiko's second divorce, rumors spread about her having an affair with her temporary musical collaborator Shinji Harada, who was also married at the time.
+However, both denied the allegations, stating that their relationship was strictly professional and "only for the music business".

+In 2013, Seiko was spotted with her daughter Sayaka at the funeral of Seiko's Sun Music director, Hideyoshi Aizawa.

+In 2016 and 2017, Seiko caused a stir in the Japanese entertainment industry when she modeled for the lingerie company, Triumph International.

-On December 18, 2021, Matsuda's daughter, Sayaka Kanda, was found unconscious in the outer garden on the fourteenth floor of a hotel in Chūō ward, Sapporo.
+On 18 December 2021, Matsuda's only child and daughter, Sayaka Kanda, was found unconscious in the outer garden on the fourteenth floor of a hotel in Chūō ward, Sapporo.
 She was later pronounced dead at a hospital.
-The cause of death was determined to be traumatic shock, with the Hokkaido Prefectural Police suspecting that Kanda committed suicide by jumping from an upper floor of the hotel.
+The cause of death was determined to have been traumatic shock, with the Hokkaido Prefectural Police suspecting that Kanda committed suicide by jumping from an upper floor of the hotel.

+On 16 October 2023, news websites reported that Matsuda donated over 10 million yen (66k dollars) to her hometown Fukuoka, which was affected by heavy rains in July of the same year.

+On 26 March 2024, Matsuda graduated from the Faculty of Law at Chuo University.